ksonda/global-river-runner/index.md

 The "rivers run" by the application are available as a database for download [here](https://www.sciencebase.gov/catalog/item/614a8864d34e0df5fb97572d).
 This database is a simplification of [MERIT-Basins](https://www.reachhydro.org/home/params/merit-basins) optimized for web viewing, and augmented with river names from the [Natural Earth Rivers + lakes centerlines dataset](https://www.naturalearthdata.com/downloads/10m-physical-vectors/10m-rivers-lake-centerlines/).
 MERIT-Basins is a global vector hydrography dataset derived from the [MERIT-Hydro raster data product](http://hydro.iis.u-tokyo.ac.jp/~yamadai/MERIT_Hydro/), which itself is derived from the [MERIT Digital Elevation Model](http://hydro.iis.u-tokyo.ac.jp/~yamadai/MERIT_DEM/index.html).
 All of these data are published with an open [Creative Commons CC BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/4.0/) License, which allows them to be used for free for science as well as for noncommercial creative works such as this one.

+For the river runner application, MERIT and Natural Earth data are combined and processed to include value-added-attributes that enable network navigation.
+For background, see the [`add_plus_network_attributes()`](https://cran.r-project.org/web/packages/nhdplusTools/nhdplusTools.pdf) function from the [nhdplusTools R package](https://cran.r-project.org/package=nhdplusTools).
+For background on the data model that enables this functionality, see: [Mainstems: A logical data model implementing mainstem and drainage basin feature types based on WaterML2 Part 3: HY Features concepts](https://doi.org/10.1016/j.envsoft.2020.104927)

 ### Open Source Software